astroshrey/exowirc/source/jband-tutorial.rst

 The range may be narrowed when running tests.
 If more than one range is analyzable, simply include the tuple in the array.

-Similarly, include the starting and ending indices for the flat image sequences as well as for the dark for flat sequences.
+Similarly, include the starting and ending indices for the flat image sequences as well as for the dark for flat sequences:

 .. code-block:: Python